Azerbaijani art: Middle Ages

 The development of old and the appearance of new cities favoured the development of caravan trade and the expansion of handicraft production.
 Many cities are famed for rug weaving and the production of artistic ceramic jars, gold and silver items.

 A stone cap from the 5th–6th centuries discovered in the Sudagilan settlement of Mingachevir District is one of the most famous findings of that time.
-A cup discovered in the village of Bartim village, dating from the second to fourth centuries is kept in the Moscow Museum of History.
+A cup discovered in the village of Bartim, dating from the second to fourth centuries is kept in the Moscow Museum of History.